wp-plugins/woocommerce-shipping-gateway-per-product/readme.txt

 This plugin for woocommerce lets you select the available shipping gateways for each individual product.
 You can select for each individual product the shipping gateway that will be used by checkout.
 If no selection is made, then the default shipping gateways are displayed.

+This version is limited to set different shipping gateways for 10 product.
+For a small fee you can get the full version with no limitation at: <a href="http://www.dreamfox.nl" target="_blank">www.dreamfox.nl</a>.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory